 Step 15: Don’t Worry About the First Coat Being Thin

 Since my kitchen is on the smaller side, I don’t have a ton of cabinets.
-The first coat took me a little over an hour to apply.

 I will say, I started to second-guess myself after I completed the first coat.